-The psychoactive effects of cannabis are well documented, and it has suffered greatly with the stigma surrounding it as a recreational drug.
+The psychoactive effects of cannabis are well documented, and it has suffered greatly from the stigma surrounding it as a recreational drug.

-Anti marijuana campaigns have been run since the early 20th century, with infamous propaganda films such as ‘Reefer madness’ (you can read here about the history of CBD).
-However, recently, cannabis has been able to shrug off the negative connotations as new research and development prove ever further the many beneficial qualities it provides.
+However, recently, cannabis has been able to shrug off the negative connotations as new research and development further proves the many beneficial qualities it provides.

 (If you are interested in trying out the many potential benefits of this amazing oil, please click here to check out our CBD Oil Shop).